primus/access-control/README.md

 ## Phonegap & Origin: null

-If you're using Phonegap your and make XHR requests they will be send with
+If you're using Phonegap your and making XHR requests they will be send with `Origin: null` as Origin header.
-Origin: null.
 In order to resolve this you must add the domain you are requesting to your origin white list:

 http://docs.phonegap.com/en/1.9.0/guide_whitelist_index.md.html

+This will ensure that the correct headers for these cross domain/origin requests.

 ## Related reading